raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 ## System Goal

 TDP should manage reporting ETL pipelines as approved, versioned, auditable data products.
-The system should support immediate production of TANF statistical weights and later support the wider family of calculations currently represented by the prototype scripts:
+The system should support immediate production of Section 1 statistical weights for TANF, SSP, and Tribal TANF and later support the wider family of calculations currently represented by the prototype scripts:

 - monthly case/work-participation derived datasets,
 - statistical weights,